Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 All members of the campus community also are governed by law, regulations, and ordinances established by the state and local municipalities, and will be held accountable by law enforcement representatives of those entities for any illegal activity.
 It is the responsibility of all campus members to be aware of these laws.
 The dispensing, selling, or supplying of drugs or alcoholic beverages to a person under 21 years old is prohibited.

-Employees, students, faculty, and campus visitors may not unlawfully: manufacture, consume, possess, sell, distribute, transfer, or be under the influence of alcohol, illicit drugs, or controlled substances on KHSC-KansasCOM property, while driving a KHSC-KansasCOM vehicle, or while otherwise engaged in KHSC-KansasCOM business.
-KHSC-KansasCOM property, as defined in this policy, includes all buildings and land owned, leased, or used by KHSC-KansasCOM, and motor vehicles operated by employees, including personal motor vehicles, when used in connection with work performed for or on behalf of KHSC-KansasCOM unless approved by the Dean/Chief Academic Officer and/or President and Chief Executive Officer.
+Employees, students, faculty, and campus visitors may not unlawfully: manufacture, consume, possess, sell, distribute, transfer, or be under the influence of alcohol, illicit drugs, or controlled substances on KHSU-KansasCOM property, while driving a KHSU-KansasCOM vehicle, or while otherwise engaged in KHSU-KansasCOM business.
+KHSU-KansasCOM property, as defined in this policy, includes all buildings and land owned, leased, or used by KHSU-KansasCOM, and motor vehicles operated by employees, including personal motor vehicles, when used in connection with work performed for or on behalf of KHSU-KansasCOM unless approved by the Dean/Chief Academic Officer and/or President and Chief Executive Officer.

-Additional information pertaining to employee drug and alcohol use along with KHSC-KansasCOM’s right to require post-accident drug and alcohol screening or screening based on reasonable suspicion can be located in the Employee Handbook.
+Additional information pertaining to employee drug and alcohol use along with KHSU-KansasCOM’s right to require post-accident drug and alcohol screening or screening based on reasonable suspicion can be located in the Employee Handbook.

 Drug and Alcohol Abuse Prevention Strategies